Causing a scenesince 1776

 At ArtPhilly, we amplify Philadelphia as a unique crucible for arts and culture.
-We connect audiences to each other through ongoing programming, artistic collaborations, and a city-wide festival.
+We connect audiences to each other through ongoing artistic programming, commissions of original work, and a recurring multidisciplinary city-wide festival.

 Our vision